roberta976/roberta976/README.md

 -->
 ## Sobre mim

-Tenho 19 anos, atualmente estou cursando Análise e Desenvolvimento de Sistemas pelo IFPE- Instituto Federal de Pernambuco.
+I'm 20y, I'm currently studying Systems Analysis and Development at IFPE- Instituto Federal de Pernambuco.
-Sou curiosa para aprender sempre mais de novas tecnologias e como elas podem atuar nos diversos projetos.
-Sou apaixonada pela aréa de Front End, mas também desenvolvo alguns projetos de automação com python.
-Também gosto muito de criar interfaces no Figma antes de codar.
+I'm always curious to learn more about new technologies and how they can work in different projects.
+I'm passionate about the Front End area, but I also develop some automation projects with Python.
+I also really like creating interfaces in Figma before coding.

-## O que estudo e faço?
+## Technologies and skills

 * Front-End : HTML, CSS e JavaScript
-* Java para pequenos projetos
+* Java for small projects
-* Spring para aplicações Web
+* Spring for Web Applications
-* Programação para mobile com React Native
+* Mobile programming with React Native
-* Webdriver com Selenium e Python
+* Webdriver with Selenium and Python
-* Estudo sobre UI/UX Design
+* Study on UI/UX Design
-* Crio interfaces no Figma
+* I create interfaces in Figma
 * React.js
 * PHP
 * SQL

-## Linguagens e ferramentas
+## Tools and Languages

 ![git](https://user-images.githubusercontent.com/66263681/117510086-d0850880-af61-11eb-9295-d21821cc3294.png)